-If you want to maximise your comfort and efficiency, a bike fit on your own bike will help you to dial everything from your saddle height to how many spacers you need down to the millimetre.
+If you want to maximise your comfort and efficiency, our bike fit guide explains all the areas that can be adjusted to improve your comfort.
+Alternatively, a professional bike fit on your own bike will help you to dial everything from your saddle height to how many spacers you need down to the millimetre.

 Now you've got the tools at your disposal, check out our guide to the best road bikes and pick the right bike for you.

 Thank you for signing up to Cycling News.
 You will receive a verification email shortly.